 Professional Development: We continue to partner with WTS-LA to promote student participation in the resume book and to facilitate and sponsor membership and attendance at WTS events.
-METRANS Associate Director Victoria Deguzman is the WTS-LA chapter University Liaison, and serves on the Resume Book Committee, in both capacities conducting outreach for WTS to both high schools and institutions of higher learning throughout the greater LA region; a graduate level transportation student at USC serves as the chapter Student Liaison.
-A student in the CSULB Master of Science in Supply Chain Management Program serves as student liaison for the local Roundtable of the Council of Supply Chain Management Professionals and facilitates coordination between the organization and student groups including the Society for the Advancement of Management.
+METRANS Associate Director Victoria Deguzman is the WTS-LA chapter University Liaison, and conducts outreach for WTS to both high schools and institutions of higher learning throughout the greater LA region; a graduate level transportation student at USC serves as the chapter Student Liaison.
+A student in the CSULB Master of Science in Supply Chain Management Program serves as student liaison for the local Roundtable of the Council of Supply Chain Management Professionals and facilitates coordination between the organization and student groups including the Society for the Advancement of Management and the Graduate Business Association.
 We also continue to offer career services to students interested in a transportation related career, and facilitate connections with students and industry.

-METRANS Mentor Program: In this program, transportation practitioners guide students to make informed career decisions and to develop into well-rounded professionals.
-Of the 15 students matched with mentors during the reporting period, 10 are female, and eight are both female and members of underrepresented groups (Hispanic/Latina and Asian/Pacific Islander).
-METRANS Associate Directors Victoria Deguzman and Thomas O'Brien also participate as mentors in the USC Price Professional Mentor Program and Deguzman participates in the WTS-OC Transportation Mentor Program, and mentors two first generation female college students.
+METRANS Mentor Program: In this program, transportation practitioners (mentors) guide students to make informed career decisions and to develop into well-rounded professionals.
+Of the 21 students matched with mentors during the reporting period, 16 are female, and 13 are both female and members of underrepresented groups (Hispanic/Latina and Asian/Pacific Islander).

 METRANS Lunch with a Practitioner Series: Designed to facilitate career planning and provide guidance from and connections with practice, these events allow current transportation students to meet and learn from active transportation practitioners.
-Three were held during this reporting period.
+Eight were held during this reporting period.
 See below.